dodyg/practical-aspnetcore/README.md

 To run these samples, simply open your command line console,  go to each folder and execute ```dotnet restore``` and then continue with ```dotnet watch run```.

-## What's new in ASP.NET Core 2.1 Preview 2(2)
+## What's new in ASP.NET Core 2.1 RC1(2)

-  *Pre-requisite*: Make sure you download .NET Core SDK 2.1 Preview 1 [2.1.0-preview2-final](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-preview2) otherwise below examples won't work.
+  *Pre-requisite*: Make sure you download .NET Core SDK 2.1 RC1 [2.1.0-rc1-final](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-rc1) otherwise below examples won't work.

-  All the examples below uses `2.1.0-preview2-final` version.
+  All the examples below uses `2.1.0-rc1-final` version.

   **New code based idiom to start your host for ASP.NET Core 2.1**